aidasofialily-cmd/vim-for-developers/README.md

 ## Deployment Instructions

 ### 1. Installation
 Ensure native Vim is installed on your machine.
-Clone this profile asset direct to your environment workspace:
+Clone this profile asset direct to your environment workspace or download zip:

 ```cmd
 git clone https://github.com/aidasofialily-cmd/vim-for-developers.git